dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ### icrc7_revoke_collection_approvals

-Analogous method to `icrc7_revoke_token_approvals` to revoke approvals for a collection.
-Revokes all approvals for `spender` and `from_subaccount` for the collection represented by this ledger.
+Revokes collection-level approvals from the set of active approvals.
+The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.

 The response is a vector comprising records with a `token_id` and a variant with `Ok` containing a transaction index indicating the success case or an `Err` variant indicating the error case.

+This is the analogous method to `icrc7_revoke_token_approvals` to revoke collection-level approvals.
+Revokes the collection-level approval for `spender` and `from_subaccount` for the collection represented by this ledger.

+Revoking a collection-level approval does not affect approvals for individual token ids.

+An ICRC-7 ledger implementation does not need to keep track of revoked approvals.

 type RevokeCollectionArgs = record {
     from_subaccount : opt blob;